pomerium/pomerium/docs/docs/config-reference.md

 - Type: [base64 encoded] `string`
 - Required

-Shared Secret is the base64 encoded random 256-bit key used to mutually authenticate requests between services.
-It's critical to store safely and recommended to use secure key-management system where available.
-Otherwise, `/dev/urandom` can be used to generate a the key.
+Shared Secret is the base64 encoded 256-bit key used to mutually authenticate requests between services.
+It's critical that secret keys are random, and store safely.
+Use a key management system or `/dev/urandom/` to generate a key.
 For example:

 ```
 head -c32 /dev/urandom | base64